-5.27 To the north west of the parish is a 'green lane', an ancient sunken footpath on the Winchfield / Hook Parish boundary.
+5.26 To the north west of the parish is a 'green lane', an ancient sunken footpath on the Winchfield / Hook Parish boundary.
 This path, a section of the Brenda Parker Way which is a part of the National Footpath Network has, for some years been a BOAT (Byway Open to All Traffic).
 The permitted use of wheeled vehicles has caused considerable damage to the path and the flora on either side.
 As the most historic path in the Parish there is significant evidence of rare and notable species of flora and the overhead canopy provided by the ancient trees is a vital wildlife corridor.
 Application is being made for this path to be classified as a Site of Interest for Nature Conservation (SINC) and to reclassify the BOAT as a bridleway thereby restricting other uses which may cause further damage to this historic route.
-A world first project is currently underway mapping sunken lanes to analyse and understand their cultural value; the initial findings will be published by Natural England in 2023.